awsdocs/aws-amplify-console-user-guide/doc_source/access-logs.md

 1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.

-1. Choose the app that you want to set an alarm on\.
+1. Choose the app that you want to view access logs for\.

 1. In the navigation pane, choose **App Settings**, **Monitoring**\.